Wildfire Home Hazard Assessments eligible for grant funding for upgrades and improvements (65+ homeowners) are no longer

-As part of our wildfire prevention program, FireSmart ambassadors will be visiting neighbourhoods in the WUI areas and providing homeowners with information to book fire safety assessments.
+As part of our wildfire prevention program, in 2021, FireSmart ambassadors visited neighbourhoods in the WUI areas and providing more than 5,000 homeowners with information to book fire safety assessments.

 The assessment is free and is conducted by a local FireSmart Representative.
 Our goal is to assist homeowners to adopt practices to mitigate the negative impacts of wildfire.
 There is also financial support available to seniors who want to make recommended changes and demonstrate the use of FireSmart principles and initiatives to reduce the risk of wildfire damage to their homes and community.

 Assessment Map Area